 Receive selected content straight into your inbox.

 Now, in a study published in the journal Physical Review D, physicists Luca Comisso from Columbia University and Felipe Asenjo from Universidad Adolfo Ibáñez in Chile, found a new way to extract energy from black holes by breaking and rejoining magnetic field lines near the event horizon, the point from which nothing, not even light, can escape the black hole’s gravitational pull.
-Luca Comisso, a research scientist at Columbia University and first author on the study, said:
+Luca Comisso, a research scientist at Columbia University and the first author of the study, said:

 “Black holes are commonly surrounded by a hot ‘soup’ of plasma particles that carry a magnetic field.
 Our theory shows that when magnetic field lines disconnect and reconnect, in just the right way, they can accelerate plasma particles to negative energies and large amounts of black hole energy can be extracted.”